Diseases

 Spread as distinct from transmission can be rapid with transport of affected animals from one farm to another – we can send it from one side of a country to the other in 48 hours, but it can then take 7 years to be detected!

-Simulation models could be generated for a country based on the degree of movement of infective animals and given the prevalence of disease.
+Simulation models could be generated to understand disease spread for a country, based on the degree of movement of infective animals and given the prevalence of disease.

 • Transboundary potential of the disease